HardHatRacoons/documentation/docs/individual_report/week10/lucy.md

 ### What new ideas did you have or skills did you develop this week?
-I used aggrid and worked on my csv/json processing skills.
+I used d3 to generate graphs for the first time!
+It was pretty cool.

 ### Who was your most awesome team member this week and why?
-My most awesome team members were Stella and Emmie, because they helped me debug my environment.
+My most awesome team member was Stella; she was super busy this week but still helped me a little with testing and set up a large part of the presentations.

 ## Plans for Next Week

 *What are you going to work on this week?*
-I am going to add graphs and test them.
+I will help make the frontend prettier and assist with anything else as needed.